The Making Of A Gigolo (11) - Renee Zimmerman

 Mirriam was talking about the social difference in the small town of Granger, where single mothers, divorced women, and, it was likely, women whose husbands were in prison, were considered lower class by some.
 Those women had, over the years, banded together and formed a social support network.
 It was casual, but sometimes vital to the mental health of the members.

-"Now, why don't you go wake her up and we'll feed her again.
-She hasn't eaten decently in weeks."
+“Now, I told her she could sleep in, but why don’t you go wake her up and we’ll feed her again.
+She hasn’t eaten decently in weeks.”

 Bobby didn’t think about being sent on that chore, but Mirriam did.
 None of the girls were up yet.
 Had they been, she would have sent one of them.